lammps/lammps/.github/PULL_REQUEST_TEMPLATE.md

 **Author(s)**

 _Please state name and affiliation of the author or authors that should be credited with the changes in this pull request.
-If this pull request adds new files to the distribution, please also provide a suitable "long-lived" e-mail address (e.g. from gmail, yahoo, outlook, etc. instead of your institution's e-mail) for the *corresponding* author, i.e. the person the LAMMPS developers can contact directly with questions and requests related to maintenance and support of this contributed code._
+If this pull request adds new files to the distribution, please also provide a suitable "long-lived" e-mail address (ideally something that can outlive your institution's e-mail, in case you change jobs) for the *corresponding* author, i.e. the person the LAMMPS developers can contact directly with questions and requests related to maintenance and support of this contributed code._

 **Licensing**